marciot/mac68k-fujinet-serial/README.md

 Then, set either "MAC_NDEV_LOOPBACK_TEST" or "MAC_NDEV_USB_SERIAL_TEST" to 1, but not both, to configure the operating mode.
-Setting both to 0 will cause the Pico to attempt to communicate data to the ESP32, but the receiving portion is not present either in FujiNet nor in FujiNet.
+Setting both to 0 will cause the Pico to attempt to communicate data to the ESP32, but the receiving portion is not present either in FujiNet nor in this repo.

 Once the modified Pico firmware has been flashed, boot from either one of the disk images from the [latest release](release/) as a DCD volume using FujiNet.
 Then, open the "FujiNet" Desk Accessory.
 It will attempt to connect with Pico.